deusnyakundi/deus-portfolio/README.md

 Deus Nyakundi
 ## About this Project

-This is a Landing page to my portolio.
+This is a Landing page to my portfolio.
 I did this project as a week one assignment in Moringa School Code Academy.
 I was very excited to start this journey to learn Software Engineering.

 ## Technologies used for this project